What is a satellite navigation system and how does it work?

 Did you know that “GPS” is NOT an umbrella term for satellite navigation systems?

 Contrary to popular belief, GPS (Global Positioning System) is NOT an umbrella term for all satellite navigation systems.
 It used to be, but the term GPS has become associated with the United States-owned NAVSTAR system.
-GNSS (Global Navigation Satellite System) is an umbrella term used today for global systems, but only two global systems exist at this time.
-There are also regional satellite navigation systems, and some of those regional systems are in the process of becoming global.
-Are you confused yet?
-That’s okay.
+GNSS (Global Navigation Satellite System) is an umbrella term used today for global systems.
 We hope to leave you with a basic understanding of these various systems so you can determine which type of satellite navigation system would be best for your application.

 Global Positioning System (GPS)

-Galileo is a global navigation system currently being developed by the European Union and European Space Agency intended primarily for civilian use.
-Named after the Italian astronomer Galileo Galilei, one of the goals is to provide a high-precision positioning system for European nations that is independent from the Russian GLONASS, U.S. GPS, Indian IRNSS and Chinese Compass systems.
-The 30-satellite system is expected to be completed in 2019.
-The use of the basic services will be free and open to everyone, while the high-precision capabilities will be available for paying commercial users and for military use.
+Galileo is a global navigation system developed by the European Union and European Space Agency intended primarily for civilian use.
+Named after the Italian astronomer Galileo Galilei, one of the goals was to provide a high-precision positioning system for European nations that would be independent from the Russian GLONASS, U.S. GPS, Indian IRNSS and Chinese Compass systems.
+The 30-satellite system first launched in 2011 with expected completion at the end of 2020.
+The use of the basic services is free and open to everyone, while the high-precision capabilities will be available for paying commercial users and for military use.

 Quasi-Zenith Satellite System (QZSS)

-The Quasi-Zenith Satellite System (QZSS) is a proposed three-satellite regional time transfer system and Satellite Based Augmentation System for the Global Positioning System that would be receivable within Japan and Australia.
+The Quasi-Zenith Satellite System (QZSS) is a four-satellite regional time transfer system and Satellite Based Augmentation System for the Global Positioning System developed by Japan, serving the Asia-Oceanic region.
 QZSS is targeted at mobile applications to provide communications-based services and positioning information.
 Its three satellites, each 120° apart, are in highly-inclined, slightly elliptical, geosynchronous orbits.
 Because of this, they do not remain in the same place in the sky.
 Their ground traces are asymmetrical figure-8 patterns, created to ensure that one is almost directly over Japan at all times.

 Indian Regional Navigational Satellite System (IRNSS)

-The Indian Regional Navigational Satellite System (IRNSS) is a regional satellite navigation system being developed by the Indian Space Research Organization.
-When complete, it will be under control of the Indian government.
-IRNSS will provide standard service for civilian use and an encrypted restricted service for authorized users (military).
+The Indian Regional Navigational Satellite System (IRNSS), also known as NavIC (Navigation with Indian Constellation), is an autonomous regional satellite navigation system developed by the Indian Space Research Organization to provide standard service for civilian use and an encrypted restricted service for authorized users (military), covering India and the surrounding region with plans for further expansion.

 Hopefully, we’ve helped you gain some insight into the complex world of satellite navigation systems.
 If you have any questions or need help figuring out what type of satellite navigation system to use for your application, let us know.
-We have a variety of GPS receiver modules and GNSS receiver modules that work with a variety of applications and satellite navigation systems.
+We have a variety of GPS and GNSS receiver modules and GPS and GNSS antennas that work with a variety of applications and satellite navigation systems.